 • Collier’s Volume 127 #5, 3rd February 1951

-This article was last updated on Monday 1st February 2021 to include more information on other comic strip adaptations of The Day of the Triffids and The Rover tale “The Deadly Days of the Capsids”
+This article was last updated on Monday 7th June 2021 to add information about Oxford University Press “Visa 3” and, previously to include more information on other comic strip adaptations of The Day of the Triffids and The Rover tale “The Deadly Days of the Capsids”